dtcenter/METplus/docs/Users_Guide/wrappers.rst

 -----------

 The MakePlots wrapper creates various statistical plots using python scripts for the various METplus Wrappers use cases.
-This can only be run following StatAnalysis wrapper when LOOP_ORDER = processes.
+This can only be run following StatAnalysis wrapper.
 To run MakePlots wrapper, include MakePlots in PROCESS_LIST.

 METplus Configuration
 ---------------------